 “If you are ready to be refreshed as well as challenged, read this book.
 It is biblical and practical.
 Its clarity is powerful and very compelling.
 Thank you, Mark Dever and Jamie Dunlop, for loving the church of Jesus Christ!”

 Ronnie Floyd, Former President, The Southern Baptist Convention; Senior Pastor, Cross Church, Springdale, Arkansas

 “The Compelling Community cannot have come at a better time.
 Its arguments are compelling.
 What we need today are not new methods for church growth, but a fresh yielding to the Holy Spirit so that he can take us back to the gospel-centered principles we see in the New Testament that catapulted the early church into the center stage of human history.
 Thank you, Mark and Jamie, for refreshing our spirits with these timeless truths.”

-Conrad Mbewe, Pastor, Kabwata Baptist Church; Chancellor, The African Christian University, Lusaka, Zambia
+Conrad Mbewe, Pastor, Kabwata Baptist Church; Chancellor, African Christian University, Lusaka, Zambia; author, Pastoral Preaching